Edict on Maximum Prices: Contents

-During the previous decades the decreasing amount of silver in the billon coins had fuelled inflation.
-This inflation is understood to be the reason the decree was issued.
-Issues of economic system feedback were not well understood at the time.

 The first two-thirds of the Edict doubled the value of the copper and billon coins, and set the death penalty for profiteers and speculators, who were blamed for the inflation and who were compared to the barbarian tribes attacking the empire.
 Merchants were forbidden to take their goods elsewhere and charge a higher price, and transport costs could not be used as an excuse to raise prices.

 The last third of the Edict, divided into 32 sections, imposed a price ceiling – a list of maxima – for well over a thousand products.
 These products included various food items (beef, grain, wine, beer, sausages, etc.), clothing (shoes, cloaks, etc.), freight charges for sea travel, and weekly wages.
 The highest limit was on one pound of purple-dyed silk, which was set at 150,000 denarii (the price of a lion was set at the same price).

 Coinage

 Each cell represents the ratio of the coin in the column to the coin in the row: thus 1000 denarii were worth 1 solidus.